monil01/mapredict/README.md

         3.3.2 ./configure
-        3.3.3 make all -j (it should build libaspen.a in the lib folder) 3.3.4 cd .. (come out of aspen directory) 3.3.5 Modify the python path in the Makefile.
+        3.3.3 make all -j (it should build libaspen.a in the lib folder) 3.3.4 cd .. (come out of aspen directory) 3.3.5 cd OpenARC-devel
+        3.3.5 export openarc=`pwd`
+        3.3.6 make (it will create all openarc binaries and drivers) 3.3.7 cd ..
+        3.3.8 Modify the python path in the Makefile.
-        3.3.6 make (it should build the MAPredict binary)
+        3.3.9 make (it should build the MAPredict binary)

     3.4 testing
         3.4.1 run: ./scripts/stream_100.sh  , it should compile mapredict, generate the application model and generate a prediction result.